A presentation of the good, the bad, and the wonderful aspects of one family’s journey through the health care system

 8. New energy for delivering care for residents, patients and clients.

-For Caretakers – this version focuses on actual caretakers and is designed to remind them of the basics and celebrate them for the challenging and rewarding work they do.
+For Caregivers – this version focuses on actual caregivers and is designed to remind them of the basics and celebrate them for the challenging and rewarding work they do.

 “Thanks for sharing your personal experience with us.
 Hopefully each of us will be reminded of how important privacy, dignity, and independence is to every elder resident we care for.”